cardano-apexpool/koios-api-python/README.md

 #### get_tx_metadata
 Get metadata information (if any) for given transaction(s)<br>
 Parameters: Transaction(s) hash(es) as a string (for one transaction) or list (for multiple transactions)<br>
-Returns: The list of transactions metadata maps<br>
+Returns: The list of transactions metadata dictionaries<br>
 Example:<br>
 `tx_metadata = get_tx_metadata('291b5533227331999eca2e63934c1061e5f85993e77747a90d9901413d7bb937')`<br>
 Example response: